 We are a consistently high performing, oversubscribed, caring, supportive and inclusive comprehensive school.
-Our school is at the very heart of our community, not only providing wonderful learning experiences for our students but also a fantastic working environment for our all.
+Our school is at the very heart of our community, not only providing wonderful learning experiences for our students but also a fantastic working environment for all our staff.
 Our buildings also provide wonderful learning and leisure opportunities for our wider community.
 We pride ourselves on the amazing range of activities and support that we provide for all of our students.

 We hope that our website provides you with all of the information you need, however please do get in touch with us if you would like to find out more.